dendronhq/handbook/notes/area.product.sop.ready-to-ship.md

 1. After a PR has been merged, add it to the correct triage area in the weekly [^ship]
 ![[dendron://dendron.handbook/area.product.sop.ready-to-ship.notice-release-schedule]]
 1. Ensure that the correct type [^type] and scope [^scope] are assigned
-1. Add the alias of the alias of the user.
+1. Add the alias of the user.
 1. If the change affects user behavior, add `([[docs|{link-to-docs}]])` at the end of the message
 1. Sync your workspace (it is likely that multiple people are editing this doc)